AbhiPawar5/Machine-Learning/README.md

 # Machine-Learning
 This repository has simple and basic programs of Machine Learning implemented via Python and other supporting libraries

-### Note : A lot of improved/latest code has not been updated over time because of college work.
+### Note : A lot of improved/latest code has not been updated over time because of college work and internship.
 Apologies!

 #### 1) Fruit Classification using Machine Learning :
     Supporting Dataset : fruit_data_with_colors.txt